OzNetNerd/oznetnerd.github.io/_posts/2020-05-04-learn-python-dissecting-netmiko-part-1.md

     return ConnectionClass(*args, **kwargs)
 ```

 It's easy to get discouraged when you see the amount of code in `ssh_dispatcher.py`, but don't worry.
-It's actually very straight forward as you'll see in a moment.
+It's actually very straight forward as you'll see in a in this series of posts.

 ## Understanding ConnectHandler

 Now that we've found the [`ConnectHandler` function](https://github.com/ktbyers/netmiko/blob/211fd9da18b49acd65f390f722a460b55bc672e2/netmiko/ssh_dispatcher.py#L257), let's get to work analysing it.
-The first thing we see is it's docstring: *__Factory function__ selects the proper __class__ and creates object based on __device_type__.* Let's take a look at what all of this means.
+The first thing we see is it's docstring:

+*__Factory function__ selects the proper __class__ and creates object based on __device_type__.*

+Let's take a look at what all of this means.

 ### Factory Functions